stephecloutier/leonart/README.md

 # Saint Léon'Art
-school project for the artistic exposition, Saint Léon'Art
+school project for the artistic exposition, Saint Léon'Art.
+The rest of the repo will be in French, since my school is a French speaking one.
+Sorry.

+# Cahier des charges

 ## Informations générales et contexte